 To create a mortgage, the pledgor and the pledgee need to execute a mortgage agreement in writing.
-The signatures of the parties on the mortgage agreement must be notarised for the mortgage to be entered in the land register.
+The signatures of the parties on the mortgage agreement have to be notarised in order for the mortgage to be entered in the land register.